 · ski-in, ski-out in good conditions · 500m to the nearest ski lift · 2km to ski school meeting point - first timers will need to take the free shuttle bus to the base of the mountain · 6km downhill to the resort centre · free shuttle bus running a limited timetable in the mornings and evenings (until 8-9pm most nights) · night skiing - ski back to the hotel until 7.30pm, Tue-Fri · taxi to/from Hemsedal town is approximately £25

-Please note: due to the location of this hotel we don’t recommend it for complete beginners, ski school is at the base area which will mean using the shuttle bur or taxi (extra cost, approx £25) to get to the base area.
-It’s an easy run down from the hotel for intermediates but not complete beginners.
+Please note: due to the location of this hotel we don’t recommend it for complete beginners - the ski school is at the base area which will mean using the shuttle bus or taxi (extra cost, approximately £25) to get to the base area.
+It’s an easy run down from the hotel for intermediates, but not for complete beginners.

-· sauna · free WiFi · restaurant and large modern bar area both with great views of the slope and live music some nights · ski lockers · solarium (extra charge) · fitness room · lift · 37 rooms
+free WiFi · large modern restaurant and bar area with open fires, floor-to-ceiling windows and stunning views · outdoor terrace · DJs and live music some nights · ski lockers · outdoor whirlpools with a view (extra charge) · fitness room · lift · 37 rooms

 •Unspoilt surroundings •Norway’s #1 resort •Nation’s best après

 Often hogging the title of Norway's greatest place to ski, this small resort with its trio of peaks has a lot going for it.
 The cragginess of the mountains here has earned them the nickname of the "Scandinavian Alps" - and it suits them.